nsidc/git-training/doc/tutorial/working-with-GitHub/50-working-with-existing-repositories.md

 2. Edit the file or files
 3. When you are done with your edits, select the `Source Control` icon (`CTRL+SHFT+G`) in the sidebar.
 4. Review your changes.
+5. If the change is small, you can commit directly to the branch you were on when browsing the files on GitHub.com
+6. If the change is large, you can create a new branch from the `...` menu.
-5. When you're finished, enter a commit message in the dialog box and select enter
+5. When you're finished, enter a commit message in the dialog box and select CTRL+Enter to finalize the commit

 # Adding a file or sub-folder to an existing project